 If a hearing aid is necessary, an audiologist will:

-- Explain the hearing aid program
+- Explain the hearing aid process

-- Make impressions of your ears
+- Make impressions of your ears, if necessary

 - Schedule a return appointment to fit you with hearing aids